What is Sesame Oil?

 - Helps in the Treatment Of Cracked Heels

-Top Exporting & Importing Countries of Sesame Seeds
+Top Exporting & Importing Countries of Sesame Oil & Seeds

-- Nigeria is one of the leading exporters of sesame seeds in the world and the sesame seed is grown in about 26 States of the 36 available in Nigeria.
+- Nigeria is one of the leading exporters of sesame oil and seeds in the world and the sesame seed is grown in about 26 States of the 36 available in Nigeria.

-- Sudan is the leading importer of sesame seeds in the world.
+- Sudan is the leading exporter of sesame seeds in the world.